NeelShah00/neelshah00.github.io/index.md

 [![Kreative Global Services Thumbnail](images/CGS/Thumbnail1.png)](/Pages/KGS_analysis)

-🎮 Explore the dynamic world of gaming services and embark on an exhilarating journey to uncover captivating insights through the art of data analysis.
+ Explore the dynamic world of gaming services and embark on an exhilarating journey to uncover captivating insights through the art of data analysis.
-#DataAnalysis #Gaming #Insights
+#Excel #Tableau

 ---